 title={Reconstructing People, Places, and Cameras},

-author={Lea M\"uller and Hongsuk Choi and Anthony Zhang and Brent Yi and Jitendra Malik and Angjoo Kanazawa},
+and Brent Yi and Jitendra Malik and Angjoo Kanazawa},

 year={2024},